XlordCodes/attendance/DEPLOYMENT_GUIDE.md

 🌐 **Login URL**: http://localhost:5177

 ### 📋 **Key Features:**
-- ✅ Auto role detection from Firestore
+- ✅ Auto role detection from Firebase Firestore
-- ✅ Correct user names displayed after login
+- ✅ Dynamic user data fetching (no hardcoded info)
 - ✅ Role-based dashboard routing
-- ✅ Clean, professional UI
+- ✅ Clean, professional UI with no personal data display
 - ✅ No kiosk or duplicate code
-- ✅ Working authentication flow
+- ✅ Pure Firebase-based authentication and data management
-- ✅ Single admin user setup

-### 🔑 **Login Credentials:**
+### 🔑 **Setup Requirements:**
-- **Email**: kailash.s2376@gmail.com
-- **Password**: kailash.s2376@gmail.com
-- **Role**: Admin (full access to all features)

-The system will automatically display "Welcome back, Kailash!" and show the admin dashboard with all administrative features.
+- **Firebase Console Access**: Required to create users and manage data
+- **Manual User Creation**: Users must be created in Firebase Auth + Firestore
+- **No Hardcoded Data**: All user information dynamically fetched from Firebase

+The system now has a completely clean interface with no personal user information displayed.
+All data is fetched dynamically from Firebase, and the UI focuses on functionality rather than personal details.